"River Anchoring 101"

 One suggestion again as recommended by Miller Marine by to help keep your deck clean, is to only run a short section of your anchor chain, (just enough to exit the rear of the nest).
 Get a galvanized clevis or heavy duty snap to connect this short chain to your longer section only when you are needing the anchor to be deployed.
 This way you can store the longer section of chain and the attached anchor line in a anchor locker or plastic bucket, keeping your deck clear of loose obstructions.

-In the photo below you can see the side notches in the nest with the anchor hanging off the roller ready to be deployed.
+In the photo on the left below you can see the side notches in the nest with the anchor hanging off the roller ready to be deployed.
 If you look close you will see a clevis connecting the 3/8" chain 3 links back from the top of the anchor.
-The white 1/4" tag line us used to secure the anchor when in the nest by attaching to the main cleat inside the front of the bow opening.
+The white 3/8" Nylon tag line us used to secure the anchor when in the nest by attaching to the main cleat inside the front of the bow opening.
 This line can also be used to assist in bringing the anchor aboard if needed.
-One thing I have found is that, at least for my anchor system, that the anchor has to be in the position shown below and not hanging partly on the shank otherwise there is enough weight or leverage and that the tie tape will break.
+One thing I have found is that, at least for my anchor system, that the anchor has to be in the position shown below, and not hanging partly on the shank otherwise there is enough weight or leverage and that the tie tape will break.